1. Pa Pinh Top

 Dien Bien cuisine is famous for many delicious dishes with the rich flavor of the mountains and forests, including sticky rice - a famous specialty of this land.
 Made from sticky rice grown on fertile terraced fields, the rice grains are plump, fragrant, and sticky when cooked, the sticky rice brings a particularly attractive flavor.

 Sticky rice is often steamed in a wooden steamer to preserve its natural stickiness and aroma.
-When enjoying, each grain of soft sticky rice blends with the fatty taste of sesame salt or is eaten with grilled chicken or pork, creating an attractive blend.
-This is not only a familiar breakfast dish for local people but also a specialty that many tourists look to buy when participating in Dien Bien tours.
+When enjoying, each grain of sticky rice is soft and smooth, combined with the fatty taste of sesame salt or served with grilled chicken or pork, creating an attractive blend.
+This is not only a familiar dish for breakfast for local people but also a specialty that many tourists look to buy when participating in Dien Bien tours.

 3. Grilled chicken with mac khen